Spectrality of Infinite Convolutions and Random Convolutions: Introduction

+The infinite convolution generated by a sequence of admissible pairs was first raised by Strichartz \cite{Strichartz-2000} to construct more spectral measures.
+If the infinite convolution defined in \eqref{mu-infinite-convolution} exists, then it must be of pure type \cite[Theorem~35]{Jessen-Wintner-1935}, and in most cases it is singularly continuous.
+The admissible pair assumption implies the existence of an infinite mutually orthogonal set of exponential functions, but it is difficult to show the completeness.
+When $(N_k,B_k) = (N,B)$ for all $k \ge 1$, the infinite convolution is reduced to self-similar measure

+{\L}aba and Wang \cite{Laba-Wang-2002} showed that if $(N,B)$ is an admissible pair, then the self-similar measure $\mu_{N,B}$ is a spectral measure, and Dutkay, Haussermann and Lai \cite{Dutkay-Haussermann-Lai-2019} generalized it to self-affine measures in higher dimensions.

 However, the admissible pair assumption alone is not enough to guarantee that the corresponding infinite convolution is a spectral measure (see Example 4.3 in \cite{An-He-He-2019}), even if the sequence of admissible pairs is chosen from a finite set of admissible pairs (see Example 1.8 in \cite{Dutkay-Lai-2017}).
 Nevertheless, it is widely believed that negative examples are very rare.
-Dutkay and Lai \cite{Dutkay-Lai-2017} showed that if there are only finitely many admissible pairs $\{(N,B_j)\}_{j=1}^m$ and all discrete measures $\delta_{N^{-1}B_j},1 \le j \le m,$ admit a common spectrum $L \sse \Z$, then almost all infinite convolutions by randomly taking these admissible pairs are spectral measures.
-The authors \cite{Li-Miao-Wang-2021} showed that if finitely many admissible pairs $\{(N_j,B_j)\}_{j=1}^m$ satisfy $\gcd(B_j - B_j) =1$ for $1 \le j \le m$, then all infinite convolutions by arbitrarily taking these admissible pairs are spectral measures.
-These results indicate that under some conditions, the non-spectrality of infinite convolutions generated by finitely many admissible pairs is indeed infrequent.
+An, Fu and Lai \cite{An-Fu-Lai-2019} introduced the concept of equi-positivity, and used the integral periodic zero set to define an admissible family, both of which have been extensively employed in analysing the spectrality of infinite convolutions \cite{Li-Miao-Wang-2021,Li-Miao-Wang-2022,Lu-Dong-Zhang-2022,Liu-Lu-Zhou-2023b}.

-In this paper, we first give a sufficient condition for the spectrality of infinite convolutions (see Theorem \ref{main-spectrality}) and we construct some new spectral measures by applying this condition in Section \ref{section-example}.
-Then, by means of Theorem \ref{main-spectrality}, we show that given finitely many admissible pairs, almost all random convolutions are spectral measures (see Theorem \ref{general-theorem}), which means that the exceptional set is null in the sense of measure.
-Moreover, for some special cases, we are able to give a complete characterization of spectrality of random convolutions (see Theorem \ref{special-case}).
+In the paper, we first simply the admissible family condition for spectrality of infinite convolutions (see Theorem \ref{main-spectrality}).
+Then we focus on the integral periodic zero set.
+For general Borel probability measures, we use the structure of support to characterize the integral periodic zero set (see Theorem \ref{theorem-IPZS-empty-1}).
+For infinite convolutions generated by admissible pairs, we generalize the argument for self-similar measures (see Theorem \ref{theorem-IPZS-empty-2} and the proof).
+The analysis becomes more complicated due to the absence of self-similarity.
+Next, the above results are applied to the random convolution generated by finitely many admissible pairs.
+We show that almost all random convolutions are spectral measures (see Theorem \ref{general-theorem}), which primarily relies on the ergodic property of symbolic space and Theorem \ref{theorem-IPZS-empty-2}.
+This means that the non-spectral random convolution is null in the sense of measure.
+Finally, we study a special random convolution generated by two admissible pairs by analysing the support of measures (see Theorem \ref{special-case}).